 collaboration, and research expressed as desired by a majority of respondents.”

 ~Laura Markos, editor of Journal of Transformative Education

 - “Welcome to the Ministry of Social Transformation” (2013) on Open Democracy.

 - “Can Religion Be a Force for Transformation?”
 (2013) on Open Democracy.

 - “Impossible Choices” included in Not Turning Away: The Practice of Engaged Buddhism, edited by Susan Moon (Shambhala Publications, 2004).
 You can also read this article here on my Jizo Chronicles blog.

-I was the associate editor of this quarterly magazine, focused on socially engaged Buddhism and spiritual activism, from 1999 to 2004.
-I still consider this one of the best jobs I ever had.
-It was a joy for me to work with many fine authors such as David Loy and Donald Rothberg and help them shape their writing for publication.
+In addition to writing, I also have training and experience as an editor.
+From 1999 – 2004, I was the associate editor of Turning Wheel magazine, the journal of the Buddhist Peace Fellowship.
+I served as senior editor of the magazine in 2007 and 2008.
+(It’s no longer a print publication but continues to have a life on digital media.)
+I still consider this one of the best jobs I’ve ever had.
+It was a joy for me to work with many fine authors such as David Loy, Diana Winston, Donald Rothberg and help them shape their writing for publication.
 I also put together a special issue in the fall of 2001 in response to the September 11 attacks.

 During my tenure as associate editor, Turning Wheel was selected as a nominee for an Independent Press award by the Utne Reader in 2001.
 I organized a campaign to generate reader support for this nomination; as a result, TW went on to receive the Utne Reader’s award for “Best Spiritual Coverage” that year.